🇵🇱 Poland

 Zator

-Situated in Zator, 20 km from Memorial and Museum Auschwitz-Birkenau, Western Camp Resort features accommodation with a garden, private parking and a terrace.
+Situated in Zator, 20 km from Memorial and Museum Auschwitz-Birkenau, Western Camp Resort features accommodation with a seasonal outdoor swimming pool, private parking, a garden and a terrace.

 Show prices